 Sleeping Panther Press was founded in 2016 by Rachel Pilcher.
-After working for several years with talented writers at Fort Worth Writer's Boot Camp (now Rachel Pilcher Writing Workshops), Rachel realized that Fort Worth was ripe for a publisher of high quality, well-edited fiction and non-fiction.
+After working for several years with talented writers at Fort Worth Writer's Boot Camp, Rachel realized that Fort Worth was ripe for a publisher of high quality, well-edited fiction and non-fiction.
 As a writer, Rachel also wanted an outlet for her own in-the-works books.
 Thus, Sleeping Panther Press was born.

 But..why "Sleeping Panther?"

 The best explanation comes from the inscription at the Sleeping Panther sculpture by Deran Wright on the corner of East Weatherford and Main Streets: